GED Manager is a portal designed exclusively for educators and GED Test Administrators to help them manage their educational programs.

 - Science – 90 minutes – For more GED Science information, check here

-Click here if you want to learn more about the developments of the GED exam through the past 8 decades and how it helped WWII veterans get a good job or continue their education in college.
+Check here if you want to learn more about the history and developments of the GED exam through the past 8 decades and how it helped WWII veterans get a good job or continue their education in college.

 The high school-level GED passing standard is 145; the College Ready-level benchmark is 165; the College Ready Plus Credit-level benchmark is 175.